malinkas86/TappableLabelView/README.md

 $ pod install
 ```

-Import the module in the relevant file.
+Then add the following at the top of each file you use TappableLabelView in your project.
 ```swift
 import TappableLabelView
 ```